jahDsign/instabone/README.md

 ## Potential Further Improvements
   - Extract templates from index.html and create separate files in a templates folder
   - Split each views in views/instabone.js into different files
-  - Add loading feedback while the app is fetching the Instagram's data
+  - Add loading feedback while the app is fetching Instagram's data
-  - Add feedback in case the Instagram's feed returns an error
+  - Add feedback in case Instagram's feed returns an error